 By September 22, 2022:

-- Designation of a person responsible for the protection of personal information : This involves identifying a person or an internal team who will be responsible for ensuring compliance with personal data protection obligations.
-She will serve as the point of contact for employees and customers in the event of questions or problems relating to data protection.
+- Designation of a person responsible for the protection of personal information : This involves identifying an internal person or team who will be responsible for ensuring compliance with personal data protection obligations.
+This person will serve as a point of contact for employees and customers in the event of questions or problems related to data protection.

-- Implementation of privacy incident measures: These measures include policies and procedures to identify, report and manage any data breach.
-This could include how the company should inform data subjects and the data protection authority.
+- Implementing measures in the event of a privacy incident: These measures include policies and procedures to identify, report and manage any data breach.
+This could include how the company must notify affected individuals and the data protection authority.

-- Compliance with the new rules for the communication of personal information without consent for study, research or statistical purposes: These new rules could require the anonymization of data for certain uses, in order to protect the identity of the people concerned.
+- Compliance with new rules for the communication of personal information without consent for study, research or statistical purposes: These new rules could require the anonymization of data for certain uses, in order to protect the identity of the persons concerned.

-- Privacy Impact Assessment (PIA): This is a systematic assessment of the risks that a new product, system, initiative or program could pose to the privacy of individuals.
-This helps identify and mitigate potential risks at an early stage.
+- Privacy Impact Assessment (PIA): This is a systematic evaluation of the risks that a new product, system, initiative or program could pose to individuals' privacy.
+It helps identify and mitigate potential risks at an early stage.

-- Prior notification to the Commission in case of verification or confirmation of identity by biometric characteristics or measures: If the company plans to use biometric characteristics to verify the identity of a person (e.g. fingerprints , facial recognition), it must inform the Commission before doing so.
+- Prior notification to the Commission in case of verification or confirmation of identity by biometric characteristics or measures: If the company plans to use biometric characteristics to verify the identity of an individual (e.g. fingerprints, facial recognition), it must inform the Commission before doing so.

 By September 22, 2023:

-- Establishment of policies and practices governing the governance of personal information: This involves the development of internal policies and procedures to ensure data protection at all levels of the organization.
+- Establishing policies and practices governing the governance of personal information: This involves developing internal policies and procedures to ensure data protection at all levels of the organization.

 -

-Carrying out a PIA when communicating personal information outside Quebec: If data is transferred out of the jurisdiction, a privacy impact assessment must be carried out to ensure that the data will be treated with the same level protection.
+Conducting an EFVP when communicating personal information outside Quebec: If data is transferred outside the jurisdiction, a privacy impact assessment must be carried out to ensure that the data will be treated with the same level of protection.

 -

-Compliance with new rules regarding consent: Companies must obtain informed, specific and unambiguous consent before collecting, using or disclosing personal data.
+Compliance with new rules regarding consent: Businesses must obtain informed, specific and unambiguous consent before collecting, using or disclosing personal data.

-- Destruction or anonymization of personal information: When data is no longer needed, it should either be destroyed or anonymized so that the individual can no longer be identified.
+- Destruction or anonymization of personal information: When data is no longer required, it must either be destroyed or made anonymous so that the individual can no longer be identified.

-- Compliance with new information and transparency obligations towards citizens: This means that companies must be clear about how they use personal data and must provide this information in an understandable way.
+- Compliance with new information and transparency obligations towards citizens: This means that companies must be clear about how they use personal data and that they must provide this information in an understandable way.

 - Compliance with new rules for sharing personal information without consent: Generally, consent is required to share personal data.
 However, there may be exceptions where consent is not required.
 These new rules will clarify when and how this can happen.